-In 1994 I went back to Namibia were I initially worked as an assistant in the Windhoek Veterinary Clinic.
+In 1994 I went back to Namibia were I initially worked as an assistant-vet in the Windhoek Veterinary Clinic.
 In February 1999, I purchased Rhino Park Veterinary Clinic which predominantly handled small animal patients (dogs and cats) but also became known for its work on large carnivores and other wildlife species.
-I sold the clinic in 2009 to concentrate on wildlife veterinary work which by then increased to a near full time job.
+I sold the clinic in 2009 to Dr Minty Soni, so I could concentrate on wildlife veterinary work which by then increased to a near full time job.
 My years of involvement with wildlife veterinary work has enabled me to gain a lot of experience in the various fields of wildlife veterinary medicine involving most of the southern African game species.

 Besides the veterinary work I frequently lecture at farmers days and veterinary conferences on a broad variety of wildlife related topics.
-In addition I am also working as an adjunct lecturer at UNAM's new Veterinary Faculty.
-If you have any questions, regarding veterinary work, game and/or veld management, translocations or anything else, please feel free to contact me.
+In addition, I am also working as an adjunct lecturer at UNAM's Veterinary Faculty.
+If you have any questions, please feel free to contact me.

 Manu comes from the small village Onandjamba in the north of Namibia.
 He started working for Ulf´s former game capture company in 2004, where he was introduced to a wide spectrum of wildlife work.
 He is part of our game capture team and, when we are not doing game work, he works on the farm.
 From elephants to springbuck, from dart immobilization to boma capture, he has participated in it all.

 Whenever we translocate game, Manu comes along to both monitor, care and feed the animals.
 Over the years Manu has developed from a shy village boy to a “globe trotter” with extensive travel experience by truck, ship and air to South Africa, Angola and the DRC.
 Even though Manu enjoys working with all the species, his favourite is the mighty elephant!